 Installing a two-Speed Motor:

-Only single speed Motors were installed by Volvo (Reference: Single Speed Wiper Motors), but I have one first hand account of a two speed Motor from a 140 being adapted and mounted on a 544 mechanism (Reference: #Krarup_two_speed_140_wiper_motor_into_a_544).
+Only single speed Motors were installed by Volvo (Reference: Single Speed Wiper Motors), but there is first hand account of a two speed Motor from a 140 being adapted and mounted on a 544 mechanism (Reference: #Krarup_two_speed_140_wiper_motor_into_a_544).
 An adapter mounting plate was necessary for the Motor Assy, shortening the bell-crank was necessary, and the Two-speed (plus Wash) Switch (Four Position?) obviously needed to come along also, but apparently it can be done!
-The developer has sent pictures and details, and I have collected them in a separate page, linked at Reference.
+The developer, Michael Krarup of Switzerland, has sent pictures and details, and I have collected them in a separate page, linked at Reference.

 544 Wiper Switch Information

-544 -122 Switch incompatibility: Again, an Amazon switch will not functionally replace this switch because it does not have the 31 and 31b terminals, (closed and connected when switch is in OFF position), which plays with Park Switch in the Motor Assy. ...but if someone insists, or can't resist, and installs the Amazon switch, they can get it to function after a fashion...depending on how they connect it, specifically, Park function might not work and Motor will stop immediately, and whenever Switch is turned OFF, without returning to Park position.
+544 -122 Switch incompatibility: Again, an Amazon switch will not functionally replace this switch because it does not have the 31 and 31b terminals, (closed and connected when switch is in OFF position), which play with Park Switch in the Motor Assy. ...but if someone insists, or can't resist, and installs the Amazon switch, they can get Wipers to function after a fashion...depending on how they connect it, specifically, Park function might not work and Motor will stop immediately, without returning to Park position, whenever Switch is put to the OFF position.

 544 three position Wiper Switch on left (used on both 6 and 12V installations, single speed, with P terminal for powering Windscreen Washer motor) vs.122 four position switch on right.
 Thanks to M. Krarup for supplying pix and application info!